 The next step when you start your own online marketplace is to know your target audience.
-Again, careful analysis and research are worth efforts and time as in the result you get a segmented audience, the list of their expectations that can be easily turned into features, and prove of demand.
+Again, careful analysis and research are worth the effort and time.
+As a result, you get a segmented audience, a list of their expectations that can be easily turned into features, and proof of demand.

 Take a look at a detailed article devoted to targeting audience research and analysis.